A voting member of the Council

 Shasta Regional Transportation Agency seeks input for transit improvements: Service to different areas?
 More frequent transit service?
 Longer service hours?
 Other transit needs?

-- Contact Margie McAleer with your thoughts and input.
-Margie is a member of the Council on behalf of Shasta Living Streets and it’s members and she appreciates your feedback and ideas.
+- Contact Anne Thomas with your thoughts and input.
+Anne is a member of the Council on behalf of Shasta Living Streets and it’s members and she appreciates your feedback and ideas.

-- You can also contact Shasta Regional Transportation Agency about unmet transit needs, or RABA directly about routes and services.
+- Contact Shasta Regional Transportation Agency about unmet transit needs, or RABA directly about routes and services.

 Transit provides important community benefits